-Because each film permit may contain up to 10 filming locations per permit, and it may be necessary to make multiple visits to a specific Spot-Check location, the actual number of Spot-Check inspections required is over 19,000 per year.
-However, due to the lack of staffing, the Film Unit is currently able to conduct approximately 7,900 Spot-Checks per year.
+Due to the heavy workload, the Film Unit is currently able to conduct approximately 7,900 Spot-Checks out of the over 19,000 required Spot Check inspections per year.
 A large percentage of the filming which takes place on weekends and evenings receive little or no oversight.
 This has resulted in an increase in the number of complaints from the public concerning filming violations.

-To ensure that fire life safety oversight issues are properly administered and enforced, and that all Spot-Check inspections are completed, additional staffing will be requested through the Fiscal Year 2009-2010 budget process as follows: (4) Inspector I, (1) Accounting Clerk II, and (1) Clerk Typist.
+To ensure that fire life safety oversight issues are properly administered and enforced, and that all Spot-Check inspections are completed, additional staffing is being requested through the Fiscal Year 2009-2010 budget process as follows: (4) Inspector I, (1) Accounting Clerk II, and (1) Clerk Typist.
 The additional Inspectors would enable weekend and evening enforcement.
-The Clerk Typist would provide additional clerical and administrative support for the Film Unit, and the Accounting Clerk II would provide additional support in the billing and collections aspects of the unit.
+The Clerk Typist would provide additional clerical and administrative support for the Film Unit, and the Accounting Clerk II would provide additional support in billing and collections.